CPSEC/nonlinear-recovery/README.md

 ```
 python compare_all_including_obs.py
 ```
-The above will reproduce the middle plot in Figure 8.
+The above will reproduce the right plot in Figure 12.

 For sensitivity analysis, change the settings in each class in rtas/settings.py.
 Rerun the above lines to reproduce the plots for the new settings.